wcarmon/docs/golang/strings.md

 # Idioms
-1. Avoid bytes, use runes instead
+1. Avoid bytes for presentation, use runes instead
-    1. They are safe for multi-byte chars
+    1. Runes are safe for multi-byte chars
-TODO
+    1. `[]byte` and `string` are fine for serialization, storage, ...

 # Common operations